HackBulgaria/Programming-101-Python-2020-Spring/week02/02.CancellationPolicy/README.md

 Notes:

-- Make sure the cancellation policy is sorted
 - Only the dictionary that has no `hours` key is required
 - The max `hours` value is 24
+- The cancellation conditions may not be ordered.

 Using TDD, implement a program that calculates the price that a customer needs to pay if he/she wants to cancel his/her booking **now**.